grafana/alloy/docs/sources/tutorials/processing-logs/index.md

 ```

 You can skip to the next section if you successfully completed the previous section's exercises.
-If not, or if you were unsure how things worked, let's break down what is happening in the `loki.process` component.
+If not, or if you were unsure how things worked, let's break down what's happening in the `loki.process` component.

 Many of the `stage.*` blocks in `loki.process` act on reading or writing a shared map of values extracted from the logs.
 You can think of this extracted map as a hashmap or table that each stage has access to, and it is referred to as the "extracted map" from here on.